LOKE/loke-logger/README.md

 A multi-target logger tailored for LOKE Group and based around LOKE standards.

-Currently supports console output and Papertrail.
+Currently supports console output and syslog.

 ## Overview